punchgirls/job_board/mails/deleted_application.md

 Dear {{ post.company.name }},

-We want to inform you that {{ application.developer.name }} has applied to the following post:
+We want to inform you that {{ application.developer.name }} has removed the application to the following post:

 ----------------------------------------------------------